fostiropoulos/auto-dataset/README.md

 **Loading a subset of all datasets**

-Specify a list of datasets to use only a subset of datasets.
+To use a subset of datasets you can specify them as a list by their name.

 **IMPORTANT**: task-ids will be re-mapped by the alphabetical order of the list of datasets.